Eliphalet Stone (Massachusetts politician)

 Col. Eliphalet Stone (May 12, 1813 – February 5, 1886) was an American politician.

 Personal life

 Stone was born May 12, 1813, in Hubbardston, Massachusetts.
 His father died when he was six, and he was adopted by a relative.
 Though he was ambitious to acquire an education, his opportunities to do so were meager given the schooling provided to farmers boys in the district school at that time.

 Stone was a major landowner along High Street in Dedham and lived at what is today 19 Mount Vernon Street in Dedham.
-He married Elizabeth Barrows on October 10, 1839.
+He married Elizabeth Barrows, the daughter of Thomas Barrows, on October 10, 1839.

 Business career

 He settled in Dedham, Massachusetts and engaged in a number of business pursuits.
 By 1833, he was largely engaged in the baking and grocery business, real estate and building, and for many years was the leading auctioneer in that part of Norfolk County.
 He was especially active in building residences in the east village of Dedham and labored earnestly to advance the interests of that part of the town.